michiakig/sicp/README.markdown

 the parameters of procedures.
 For example, in evaluating

 ## 5 Computing with Register Machines
-X **Exercise 5.1.** Design a register machine to compute factorials using the iterative algorithm specified by the following procedure.
+**Exercise 5.1.** Design a register machine to compute factorials using the iterative algorithm specified by the following procedure.
 Draw data-path and controller diagrams for this machine.

-**Exercise 5.2.** Use the register-machine language to describe the iterative factorial machine of exercise 5.1.
+X **Exercise 5.2.** Use the register-machine language to describe the iterative factorial machine of exercise 5.1.

-**Exercise 5.3.** Design a machine to compute square roots using Newton's method, as described in section 1.1.7:
+X **Exercise 5.3.** Design a machine to compute square roots using Newton's method, as described in section 1.1.7:

 **Exercise 5.4.** Specify register machines that implement each of the following